Managing unauthorised encampments (including Gypsy and Traveller sites)

 Current reports

-Update at 5pm on 22 July 2025: Southampton City Council’s Community Safety team have completed statutory welfare checks and are now working with legal services to identify how the site should be dealt with.
+Update at 10am on 1 September 2025: Southampton City Council's Community Safety team are aware of the encampment and statutory welfare checks have been made.
+We are currently working with partners to resolve the situation.

 Reporting an encampment